corumj/es6_template/readme.md

-Template application for starting ES6
+# Template for ES6 development #

-Copy the files to your development folder
+This was developed to support IE11 because I have no choice.

+### Instructions ###
+#### Setup ####
+1. Clone the repository
-I recommend installing eslint globally using: npm install -g eslint
+2. Install ESLint globally `npm install -g eslint`

-Then, to start development. open a command prompt and run 'npm install' in this project folder
+3. Install dependencies `npm install`

-You then have three options available: npm run dev             Run during development, watches your src directory and compiles the code to the build folder when you save changes npm run buildDev        Run if you need to move compiled code to a dev web server npm run buildProd       Run when you are ready to deploy to production, compiles and minifies code
+#### You then have three options available: ####
+*npm run dev             Run during development, watches your src directory and compiles the code to the build folder when you save changes
+*npm run buildDev        Run if you need to move compiled code to a dev web server *npm run buildProd       Run when you are ready to deploy to production, compiles and minifies code